Helicone/helicone/README.md

 1. Get your `write-only` API key by signing up [here](helicone.ai/signup).

-2. Add the following to your code:
+2. Update only the `baseURL` in your code:

    ```typescript
    import OpenAI from "openai";